Click Either Photo for Slide Show

 In addition to the fountain, this lovely little park features a beautiful gazebo, park benches, trees, floral plantings, and soft illumination, for the convenience and safety of the evening visitor.
 When the weather is nice it's a lovely place to take a moment out from a busy schedule and relax in the sun, or in the shade of the gazebo.

-It was previously and erroneously stated on this page that Rogan Park was built in memory of Rogan Burchenal who was tragically killed by lightning in 1973 at the Lyceum swimming pool.
+It was previously and erroneously stated on this page that Rogan Park was built in memory of Rogan Burchenal who was tragically killed by lightning in 1972 at the Lyceum while riding his bicycle beneath a tree.
 Actually, Rogan's parents performed vast improvements to "Floral Park", on East Fountain, in memory of Rogan.
 Ralph Burchenal furnished the brick sidewalks, benches, and planted many trees in memory of his son, who used to walk in the big open tree park.